omorandi/TiInspector/README.md

 ![](./screenshots/web-active-session.png)

-By clicking on it, the DevTools page will be open, showing the `app.js` file source code, stopped on the first executable line:
+By clicking on it, the DevTools page will be open, showing the `app.js` file source code.

 ![](./screenshots/debug-session.png)